Pandemonium effect: Description

 When this happens, the low-lying energy levels are the more affected ones.
 Some of the level schemes of nuclei that appear in the nuclear databases suffer from this Pandemonium effect and are not reliable until better measurements are made in the future.

-Possible solutions of ozone
+Possible solutions

 To avoid the pandemonium effect, a detector that solves the problems that high-resolution detectors present should be used.
 It needs to have an efficiency close to 100% and a good efficiency for gamma rays of huge energies.
 One possible solution is to use a calorimeter like the total absorption spectrometer (TAS), which is made of a scintillator material.
-It has been shown that even with a high-efficiency array of Germanium detectors in a close geometry (for example, the cluster cube array), about 57% of the total B(GT) observed with the TAS technique is lost.
+It has been shown that even with a high-efficiency array of germanium detectors in a close geometry (for example, the cluster cube array), about 57% of the total B(GT) observed with the TAS technique is lost.

 Relevance

 The calculation of the beta feeding, (Iβ) is important for different applications, like the calculation of the residual heat in nuclear reactors or nuclear structure studies.